chalmersfsd/yolo-perception/darknet/README.md

 * `GPU=1` to build with CUDA to accelerate by using GPU (CUDA should be in `/usr/local/cuda`)
 * `CUDNN=1` to build with cuDNN v5-v7 to accelerate training by using GPU (cuDNN should be in `/usr/local/cudnn`)
 * `CUDNN_HALF=1` to build for Tensor Cores (on Titan V / Tesla V100 / DGX-2 and later) speedup Detection 3x, Training 2x
-* `OPENCV=1` to build with OpenCV 3.x/2.4.x - allows to detect on video files and video streams from network cameras or web-cams
+* `OPENCV=1` to build with OpenCV 4.x/3.x/2.4.x - allows to detect on video files and video streams from network cameras or web-cams
 * `DEBUG=1` to bould debug version of Yolo
 * `OPENMP=1` to build with OpenMP support to accelerate Yolo by using multi-core CPU
 * `LIBSO=1` to build a library `darknet.so` and binary runable file `uselib` that uses this library.
 Or you can try to run so `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib test.mp4` How to use this SO-library from your own code - you can look at C++ example: https://github.com/AlexeyAB/darknet/blob/master/src/yolo_console_dll.cpp or use in such a way: `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib data/coco.names cfg/yolov3.cfg yolov3.weights test.mp4`
+* `ZED_CAMERA=1` to build a library with ZED-3D-camera support (should be ZED SDK installed), then run `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib data/coco.names cfg/yolov3.cfg yolov3.weights zed_camera`

 To run Darknet on Linux use examples from this article, just use `./darknet` instead of `darknet.exe`, i.e. use this command: `./darknet detector test ./cfg/coco.data ./cfg/yolov3.cfg ./yolov3.weights`

 ### How to compile on Windows (using `vcpkg`)

-If you have installed: MSVS 2015/2017, CUDA 10, cuDNN 7.x, OpenCV 3.x.
-Then compile Darknet by using `C:\Program Files\CMake\bin\cmake-gui.exe` as on this [**IMAGE**](https://user-images.githubusercontent.com/4096485/55107892-6becf380-50e3-11e9-9a0a-556a943c429a.png): Configure -> Optional platform for generator (Set: x64) -> Finish -> Generate -> Open Project -> x64 & Release -> Build -> Build solution
+If you have already installed Visual Studio 2015/2017/2019, CUDA > 10.0, cuDNN > 7.0, OpenCV > 2.4, then compile Darknet by using `C:\Program Files\CMake\bin\cmake-gui.exe` as on this [**IMAGE**](https://user-images.githubusercontent.com/4096485/55107892-6becf380-50e3-11e9-9a0a-556a943c429a.png): Configure -> Optional platform for generator (Set: x64) -> Finish -> Generate -> Open Project -> x64 & Release -> Build -> Build solution

-Otherwise:
+Otherwise, follow these steps:

 1. Install or update Visual Studio to at least version 2017, making sure to have it fully patched (run again the installer if not sure to automatically update to latest version).
-If you need to install from scratch, download VS from here: [Visual Studio 2017 Community](http://visualstudio.com)
+If you need to install from scratch, download VS from here: [Visual Studio Community](http://visualstudio.com)

 2. Install CUDA and cuDNN